auchenberg/dependo/readme.md

 dependo
 ===========

-Visualize your CommonJS or AMD module dependencies in a force directed graph using D3.js.
+Visualize your CommonJS or AMD module dependencies in a force directed graph report - powered by [D3.js](http://d3js.org/).

 Introduction
 -------------